M4573R/Data-Structures/Tricks/Kadane's Algorithm.md

-the maximum subarray problem is the task of finding the contiguous subarray within a one-dimensional array of numbers (containing at least one positive number) which has the largest sum.
+the maximum subarray problem is the task of finding the contiguous subarray within a one-dimensional array of numbers  which has the largest sum.
 For example, for the sequence of values −2, 1, −3, 4, −1, 2, 1, −5, 4; the contiguous subarray with the largest sum is 4, −1, 2, 1, with sum 6.